 - Building up a tolerance to Adderall is common, and misuse occurs easily

-Is Adderall addictive is a question many parents consider before they allow a child or teenager to be prescribed the medication.
+Is Adderall addictive a question many parents consider before allowing a child or teenager to be prescribed the medication.
 Children with ADHD respond well to Adderall, and the benefits often outweigh the risks.
 Used correctly, Adderall can make focusing possible for those with ADHD.
 When abused, Adderall is an addictive substance.

 It is important to be aware of the dangers of Adderall abuse and to take precautions if you are prescribed this medication.
 Remember that it is a controlled substance for a reason.
 Taking more than prescribed can lead to addiction, dangerous health effects, and negative consequences in your life.
 If you suspect someone is abusing Adderall, please reach out for help.
 There are many resources available to those struggling with addiction.

 Some signs that someone is suffering an Adderall addiction include: